 Ginny has studied both large and small animal healing modalities.
-She has been motivated by the work of Dr. Bruce Lipton, Dr. Carolyn Myss, Dr. Bradley Nelson, Dr. Joyce Hawkes, Michael Tamura, Jim Masterson, Jack Meagher, Dr. Jay Komarek, Dr. Geary Whiting, Carolyn Resnick, Tom and Bill Dorrance, Ariana Strozzi, and the advocacy work of Margrit Coates which has led her to focus on equine specific training including: Equine Shiatsu Massage, Equine Acupressure, Equine Pain and Stress Point Release, Equine CranioSacral Therapy and Healing Touch for Animals.
+She has been motivated by the work of Dr. Bruce Lipton, Dr. Carolyn Myss, Dr. Bradley Nelson, Dr. Joyce Hawkes, Michael Tamura, Jim Masterson, Jack Meagher, Dr. Jay Komarek, Dr. Geary Whiting, Carolyn Resnick, Tom and Bill Dorrance, Ariana Strozzi, and the advocacy work of Margrit Coates which has led her to focus on equine specific training including: Equine Shiatsu Massage, Equine Acupressure, Equine Pain and Stress Point Release, Equine Craniosacral Therapy and Healing Touch for Animals® .
 To fine tune her animal communication skills, Ginny has studied with internationally recognized Lydia Hiby and The Gurney Institute as well as many other industry professionals.
 Ginny is also an Approved HeartMath® Add Heart ® Facilitator and she adds heart to every interaction be it human or animal.

 Currently, one of her passions is to speak out publicly against the over prescription of opioids and narcotic medication when alternative healing modalities exist to address chronic pain.
 She is very active in lobbying at the state and federal level regarding the opioid crisis in an effort to legitimize not only the field of chiropractic medicine, but other alternative healing modalities that can limit the use of unnecessary prescription drugs in our country.

 Here are some comments from long time associates of Ginny: